-On days when gas system reliability could be at risk, the Local Distribution Company ("LDC"), interstate or intrastate gas pipeline may, as permitted by its Federal Energy Regulatory Commission ("FERC") or New York Public Service Commission ("NYPSC") approved tariffs or customer contract, invoke an Operational Flow Order ("OFO") or issue other instructions restricting use of gas imbalance service.
+On days when gas system reliability could be at risk, the Local Distribution Company (("LDC);"), interstate or intrastate gas pipeline may, as permitted by its Federal Energy Regulatory Commission ("FERC") or New York Public Service Commission ("NYPSC") approved tariffs or customer contract, invoke an Operational Flow Order (("OFO)") or issue other instructions restricting use of gas imbalance service.
 Under extreme circumstances, interruptible customers may also have their gas service interrupted to protect gas system reliability.
-Unlimited use of balancing gas by Generators could, in some circumstances, endanger gas system reliability.
-This document is applicable to all Generators that are available to be Bid into the NYISO markets, but for or subject to potential fuel limitations.
+Unlimited use of balancing gas by generatorsGenerators could, in some circumstances, endanger gas system reliability.
+This document is applicable to all generatorsGenerators that are available to be Bid into the NYISO markets, but for or subject to potential fuel limitations.

-When the Generator's LDC or pipeline has issued an OFO, or other legally authorized instruction restricting the use of gas balancing services, a Generator may be subject to unauthorized use charges or to penalties for incurring gas imbalances that exceed certain limited tolerances specified in the OFO or instruction.
-As a general practice, the NYISO will not permit inclusion in Generator reference levels of unauthorized use charges or penalties for violating Operational Flow Orders or for violating legally authorized LDC/pipeline instructions restricting gas usage.
-However, if and to the extent that a Market Party has obtained specific authorization from the relevant natural gas LDC or pipeline to use gas at a Generator that would otherwise be unauthorized or subject to a penalty, the NYISO shall not consider such usage to be unauthorized use.
+When the Generator's LDC or pipeline has issued an OFO, or instructions other legally authorized instruction restricting imbalance usage, the use of gas balancing services, a Generator may be subject to unauthorized use charges or to penalties for incurring gas imbalances that exceed certain limited tolerances specified in the OFO or instruction.
+As a general practice, the NYISO will not ordinarily permit inclusion in generatorGenerator reference levels of unauthorized use charges or penalties for violating Operational Flow Orders or for violating legally authorized LDC/pipeline instructions restricting gas usage.
+However, if and to the extent that a Market Party has obtained specific authorized or subject to a penalty, the ISONYISO shall not consider such usage to be unauthorized use.
 Market Parties shall make every effort to clearly document authorization they obtain from an LDC or pipeline.
 Documentation obtained after the fact will be considered.

-This document describes the NYISO's expectations for entities that Bid into the NYISO administered markets during times when an OFO or other legally authorized instructions restricting the use of balancing services are in effect.
+This document describes the NYISO's expectations for entities that Bid into the NYISO administered markets during times when an Operational Flow Order (OFO) or other legally authorized instructions restricting imbalance usagethe use of balancing services are in effect.
 This guide is written in general terms that may not apply to a Generator's unique circumstances.

 Installed Capacity Providers have an obligation to Bid, schedule, or notify for all hours in the Day-Ahead Market ("DAM") in accordance with Market Administration and Control Area Services Tariff ("Services Tariff") Section 5.12.7.
-In addition to the Services Tariff requirements for Installed Capacity Providers, it is generally expected that any available Generator that is acting in a competitive manner would be bidding into both the Day-Ahead Market and the Real-Time Market.
+In addition to the Services Tariff requirements for Installed Capacity Providers, it is generally expected that any available generatorGenerator that is acting in a competitive manner would be bidding into both the Day-Ahead Market and the Real-Time Market.
 Nothing in this document alters NYISO's economic withholding rules.
+This guide is written in general terms that may not apply to a Generator's unique circumstances.